 On September 18, 2002, the Board of Directors approved a Settlement Agreement between the Town of Winchester, MWRA and the Secretary of the Office of Environmental Affairs, which provided closure to the litigation matter.
 In consideration of the mutual promises contained in the Agreement, MWRA agreed to design and construct a modification of the Section 113 downstream siphon chamber to provide 30-foot wide (above elevation 115) river access across the Aberjona River to alleviate the historical constriction that the Town asserts results in chronic flooding.
 The construction contract for the Cummingsville Branch Replacement Sewer was awarded in March 2005 and was substantially complete in May 2006.
-The construction contract for the modification of Section 113 siphon chamber was awarded in January 2007.
+The construction contract for the modification of Section 113 siphon chamber was awarded in January 2007 and was substantially complete in August 2007.